 You can search “FreeCAD”, and find the official page.

 You can access the FreeCAD official site from here.

 First, click the white “Download now” button.
-Then, a page like the below image will be displayed so please select the source for the OS you are using.
+Then, the page shown below will be displayed.
+Please select the source for the OS you are using.